Protecting Your Home From Care Costs

-- If neither of the above conditions are met then should you have no other assets or sufficient income to meet the costs of your care, then your local authority may agree to a “deferred charge agreement”, which is in effect an interest free debt secured against your property, which may accumulate over the years.
+- If neither of the above conditions is met, then should you have no other assets or sufficient income to meet the costs of your care, your local authority may agree to a “deferred charge agreement”.
+This is in effect an interest-free debt secured against your property, which may accumulate over the years.
 Interest does however become payable should the debt not be paid within 56 days of death.

-How can this be avoided? – For most people the property is their largest asset that is often at risk of being spent on the cost of care.
+For most people, the property is their largest asset that is often at risk of being spent on the cost of care.
 Should they attempt to transfer the property to another person (for example a child) they may either:

-- Be caught by the “deliberate deprivation” rules, which mean that if the transfer has taken place within 6 months of the donor going into care, the local authority may still treat the asset as the donor’s and even if more than 6 months before the donor going into care, should the local authority still suspect the transfer was made to deliberately avoid paying for their own fees, they may still investigate and take steps to recover their costs.
+- Be caught by the “deliberate deprivation” rules, which means that if the transfer has taken place within 6 months of the donor going into care, the local authority may still treat the asset as the donors.
+This is still the case if there has been more than 6 months before the donor going into care.
+Should the local authority still suspect the transfer was made to deliberately avoid paying for their own fees, they may still investigate and take steps to recover their costs.

 - You may need to pay rent to your child for now living in their property, and they would pay income tax on such rent.

-Should one spouse/partner need care at this stage, as long as the other spouse/partner remains living in the property, the local authority may not take its value into consideration in assessing the savings of the person needing care.
-The deceased’s share in the property is given to (usually) the children, so does not pass to the survivor, HOWEVER;
+- Should one spouse/partner need care at this stage, as long as the other spouse/partner remains living in the property, the local authority may not take its value into consideration in assessing the savings of the person needing care.
+The deceased’s share in the property is given to (usually) the children, so does not pass to the survivor.

-On the death of the first spouse/partner, the survivor retains the right to remain in the property for their lifetime, and also has the right to sell the property and buy another which may also be protected in this way, so the survivor is not vulnerable to the intended beneficiaries wanting their share immediately.
+- However, on the death of the first spouse/partner, the survivor retains the right to remain in the property for their lifetime.
+They also have the right to sell the property and buy another which may also be protected in this way.
+So, the survivor is not vulnerable to the intended beneficiaries wanting their share immediately.

-And most importantly, should the survivor need long term care, only their own half share in the property may be taken into consideration by the local authority in assessing the value of their savings, protecting at least half the property from this risk.
+- And, most importantly, should the survivor need long term care, only their own half share in the property may be taken into consideration by the local authority in assessing the value of their savings.
+This protects at least half the property from this risk.